SosukeAizen5/SosukeAizen5.github.io/_posts/2024-10-09-Predicting-Nutrition-Density.md

 categories: Data Science
 ---

 This study utilizes predictive analytics to explore food data to predict nutrition density based on multiple food-related statistics.
+The results are applicable to dieticians and nutritionists globally for dietary recommendations and the identification of nutrient-dense foods.

 Each portion of the study can be found below.

 ### Datasets
 The datasets used in the research contain almost 2400 food ingredients with statistics like Fats, Carbohydrates, Proteins, vitamins, minerals, and others.
 The five datasets are linked below.